The 14 best stops on Iceland’s Golden Circle

 Light at the end of a tunnel of ice.

-7) Gamla Laughin Secret Lagoon
+Stop 7) Gamla Laughin Secret Lagoon

 After Gullfoss, you reach the southern part of the Golden Circle route and you have two road options: Road 30 and Road 35.
 Let’s look at detours from the Golden Circle Route as you follow Road 30.

 One of the highlights of this road is Gamla Laughin Secret Lagoon, the oldest swimming pool in Iceland.
-This geothermal pool was made in 1891 and features water which trickles down from hot springs and geysirs into warm pools.
+This geothermal pool was made in 1891 and features water which trickles down from hot springs and geysers into warm pools.

 Buy your Entry Ticket for Gamla Laughin Secret Lagoon here!

-8) Flúðasveppir Farmers Bistro
+Stop 8) Flúðasveppir Farmers Bistro

 Nearby the Secret Lagoon, you’ll find Flúðasveppir Farmers Bistro.
 The only mushroom farm in Iceland, this is a great spot for lunch as it’s open between 12:00-17:00.
-With a menu featuring home grown produce and, of course, a focus on mushroom dishes, this cosy bistro is not to be missed on a drive down Road 30.
+With a menu featuring homegrown produce and, of course, a focus on mushroom dishes, this cosy bistro is not to be missed on a drive down Road 30.

-9) Þjórsárdalur Valley
+Stop 9) Þjórsárdalur Valley

 While you’re in the area, you should consider detouring east from Road 30 and exploring the Þjórsárdalur (Thjorsardalur) Valley.
 Known as the Southern Highlands of Iceland, Thjorsardalur Valley is home to 5 notable waterfalls:

-• Hjalparfoss – One of the tallest waterfalls in the country, falling a total 122 metres (400 ft).
+• Hjalparfoss – One of the tallest waterfalls in the country, falling a total of 122 metres (400 ft).

 • Haifoss & Granni – A pair of waterfalls that merge as they cascade into a rocky pool.